Nova K. Stroud - Hard Science Fiction Author

 Tone

-Cerebral, propulsive, morally ambiguous
+Cerebral, morally ambiguous, uncompromising

 BOOKS BY NOVA K. STROUD